 Participants can work from Monday – Friday for 5-6 hrs in a day.

-There are different range of activities for the volunteers to extend their helping hand under this program.
+There is a different range of activities for the volunteers to extend their helping hand under this program.
 This includes work such as;

 The same volunteer work schedule continues from the second week onwards

-Weekends: Free to explore the city (No meal is provide on Sunday, as volunteers are encouraged to try the local cuisines.)
+Weekends: Free to explore the city (No meal is provided on Sunday, as volunteers are encouraged to try the local cuisines.)

 Note: Please note, the schedule may vary depending on the particular project the volunteer is participating on.

 When you choose to volunteer in Delhi, we make sure that your altruistic journey is comfortable and enjoyable.
 As a VolSol volunteer, you will not have to worry about the airport pick up, your accommodation or your stay.

 Volunteers are picked up from the Indira Gandhi International Airport by a member of the local coordinating team in Delhi.
 Pickup will be provided between 6:30am - 10pm on the program start date.
 Participants already in country or arriving early can also be picked up from a designated meeting point decided beforehand as well.